Dobiasd/articles/accurate_timing_of_strava_segments.md

 - `A`: **37.4 s** (instead of Strava's 33 s, i.e., +4.4 s difference)
 - `B`: **34.1 s** (instead of Strava's 34 s, i.e., +0.1 s difference)

-This shows, `B` actually performed significantly better in that segment than `A`. 🚀
+This shows, that `B` actually performed significantly better in that segment than `A`. 🚀

 ## Plea